danweitzel/webpage/content/authors/admin/_index.md

 Welcome to my website.
 I am a Political Science Ph.D. candidate in the [Department of Government](https://liberalarts.utexas.edu/government/) at the University of Texas at Austin.

 My research interests focus on comparative politics and quantitative and computational methods.
 I use text as data, Bayesian statistics, and machine learning to study the interaction of political parties and voters.
 In my dissertation I examine the determinants and consequences of negative campaigning in multi-party electoral competition in Europe.
 I am also interested in estimating the prevalence and consequences of variation of political knowledge and information in the mass public and media.

+I have received an M.Sc. in Statistics from the [Department of Statistics and Data Science](https://stat.utexas.edu/) at the University of Texas at Austin.
+Before coming to UT Austin I received an M.Sc. in Political Behaviour from the [Department of Government](https://www.essex.ac.uk/departments/government) of the University of Essex/England and a B.A. and M.A. in Political Science and Sociology from the [Institute for Political Science](https://www.pol.phil.fau.eu/) at the Friedrich-Alexander University Erlangen-Nuremberg/Germany.